-If you do decide to travel, there are some extra precautions you take while you’re on the road.
+If you do decide to travel (and you're able to within Government restrictions), there are some extra precautions you can take while you’re on the road.
 These may seem minor, but they’ll help keep you, and your loved ones, safe and make for a more enjoyable trip.

 - Make sure there is a system in place to track who has been at any venues you’re visiting:

-Most restaurants, bars, gyms and other venues are asking people to register their details so they can be contacted easily if a case is identified at their establishment.
-In some states and countries, this is now mandatory.
-It’s a good idea to check each venue you plan to visit is collecting this info and reconsider visiting anywhere that doesn’t have this process in place.
+Most restaurants, bars, gyms and other venues are asking people to register their details via a QR code so they can be contacted easily if a COVID-19 case is identified at their establishment.
+In some states, this is now mandatory.
+It’s a good idea to check in at each venue you plan to visit is collecting this info and reconsider visiting anywhere that doesn’t have this process in place.